nodeshift/nodejs-reference-architecture/docs/functional-components/nodejs-versions-images.md

 system from the vendor as well as containers from that vendor which include the Node.js binaries.

-For example.  if you want to take advantage of the support for Node.js that comes with RHEL or Red Hat Runtimes you will need to use the rhel or ubi images available from the
+For example, if you want to take advantage of the support for Node.js that comes with RHEL or Red Hat Runtimes you will need to use the rhel or ubi images available from the
 [Red Hat container catalog](https://catalog.redhat.com/)